- Understanding Temporary Employee Agreements

-Is it possible for a temporary employee agreement contract to extend for a year?
+- Can a temporary employee agreement contract last for more than a year?

 Temporary employee agreements are commonly used by businesses to hire workers for a specific period of time.
 These agreements provide flexibility for both the employer and the employee, allowing for short-term employment without the long-term commitment of a permanent position.
 However, one question that often arises is whether a temporary employee agreement contract can last for a year.